 Lang Lang & District Historical Society http://www.langlang.net/historical.html

-The Society has recently received an elegant, carved lectern.
+The June newsletter reports that the Society has recently received an elegant, carved lectern.
 It was donated in 1919 by the Head family of Yannathan to St John’s Anglican Church in Lang Lang.
 The Society also received some 16mm films from the late Gordon Sampson.
 They have since been digitised and one is of the 1956 Lang Lang Rodeo and another on the construction of the local water scheme, also in 1956.

 Mordialloc College Alumni Association (MCAA) http://mordialloccollegealumni.org/

 The March 2021 Ventured includes memories of past students, including Robyn Fleming who had completed Grade 6 at Somerville, then the family moved to Parkdale and she enrolled at the school in 1957, when she was still only ten years old.
 The Alumni Webmaster, Mitchell Sundstrom, was named the 2020 City of Kingston’s Young Citizen of the Year.

 Mornington & District Historical Society https://morningtondistricthistory.org.au/